 Serge Ibaka: Ibaka wasn’t the game changer in Orlando or Toronto that both clubs thought he was going to be.
 What Ibaka gets paid will not depend on his 2017 playoff performance, which was forgettable, but on his ability to fill a hole.
 Teams be wary.
 He is not I-Block-A of OKC.
 His numbers have downgraded each season and Ibaka is only 27.
 Teams acquiring him will get a 15 point, 7 rebound complimentary player.

 Taj Gibson: Gibson is tough and a fighter and he defends.
 He isn’t overwhelmingly talented on the offensive end but he’s a strong defender and rebounder and a player who does things that don’t end up on the stat sheet.
 He’s one of those glue guys contenders need.
 Don’t expect him to land anywhere that isn’t a contender for the title.

 Jeff Teague: He was a great head of the snake leader in Atlanta but going home was disappointing because the team was up and down, despite his individual effort.
 His 7.8 assists per game will get him interviews in New York and possibly Chicago.
 His defense was a four year low while his offensive rating was a career high.

 George Hill: Rumors abound that Hill is heading back to San Antonio where he began his career until he was traded for Kawhi leonard.
+Now with Tony Parker broken Hlll will be in high demand for the Spurs if they can’t drag Chris Paul out of L.A.
 It’s been a year in which Hill proved his worth in Utah, except for the injuries.
-He had a career high in scoring, field goal percentage, offensive rating while still being a quality defender.
+He had a career high in scoring and offensive rating while still being a quality defender.

 photo via llananba